 As expected (Hypothesis 3), the striatum size was relatively larger in callitrichines, particularly known to form mixed-species groups (Heymann and Hsia 2015).
 Yet, overall, the striatum size was negatively affected by sympatry.
 This puzzle might take root in secondary, but key, functions supported by the striatum, namely reward expectation, goal-directed behaviour, and planning abilities (Johnson, Meer, and Redish 2007).
 These three functions might as well be advantageous when foraging.
-As for the hippocampus, then, the increase in the environmental unpredictability could diminish the benefits of these future-oriented skills.
+As for the hippocampus, then, the increase in environmental unpredictability could diminish the benefits of these future-oriented skills.

 Sympatry of frugivorous primate species is associated with slower diversification